yordevs/quiz-night/Answers.md

    + To logically divide the document.
    - To create space between sections of a document.

-1. Which of these is syntactically correct JavaScript for opening a new window redirecting to the Yordevs website?[^z]
+1. Which of these is syntactically correct JavaScript for opening a new window redirecting to the Yordevs website?[^y]

    - ```JavaScript
      var yd = window.new("https://yordevs.com/");